Email: R.Cheng4@lse.ac.uk

 I am a PhD candidate in the Department of Economic History at the London School of Economics and Political Science, supervised by Joan Rosés.

-My research lies at the intersection of historical GIS, digital humanity, economic history, economic geography, and development.
+My research lies at the intersection of historical GIS, economic history, economic geography, and development.

 According to economic geography literature, the location and size of cities are influenced by natural endowments and human endowments.
 This study examines the role of natural endowments and their interaction with human endowments in the pre-industrial era.
 By examining the location of cities in China over the past two millennia and linking natural endowments to historical transportation networks, my analysis reveals that natural endowments on routes generally had a positive and statistically significant influence on urban location.
 However, the magnitude of this effect was not constant over time but fluctuated across different dynastic cycles.
 This suggests that the value attributed to natural features shifted in response to changing institutional contexts.
 Mechanism tests indicate that governance strategies and taxation structures were key institutional factors influencing the varying impact of natural endowments.
 Specifically, dynasties that relied primarily on indirect taxes, as opposed to direct taxes, saw a significantly higher marginal effect of natural endowments to waterways—representing domestic market forces—on city locations.
 In dynasties where the national capital was closer to the population centroid, natural endowments to land routes—representing central government control— had a higher marginal effect compared to other eras.
 Additionally, the arrival of Arab and European traders spurred the development of the maritime Silk Road and international trade, leading to a long-term, stable shift of cities towards coastal port areas.